Situational Depression Symptoms and Treatment

 It is never recommended to self-medicate with drugs or alcohol, as this is a common driver of major depressive disorders that require other forms of treatment.

 Using alcohol or other substances as a quick fix might briefly make a person feel better.
-But in the long run, it can lead to addiction or a co-occurring disorder of addiction and depression combined, requiring dual diagnosis treatment for recovery.
+But in the long run, it can lead to addiction or a co-occurring disorder of addiction combined with depression, requiring dual diagnosis treatment for recovery.

-Trying to conquer depression and addiction is much more difficult than only working on one of the issues by itself.
+Trying to recover from depression and addiction together is much more difficult than only working on one of the issues by itself.

 This is why it’s essential to seek help for situational depression at the first signs that it is becoming too much to handle alone.